rpiga/cs50/README.md

 ### Notes
 Only code related to assignment is released here.

-To fully work, you should enroll for CS50 course (head to https://cs50.harvard.edu/ )
+To fully work, you should enroll for CS50 course (head to https://cs50.harvard.edu/ ) and integrate with the material provided for the assignment.

 Two versions deployed.